by Shahyar Safaee, Research Engineer, EDHEC-Risk Institute

 where

-the reported subscription price at time t and the gross dividend amount paid
+are respectively the reported subscription price at time t and the gross dividend amount paid between

 Figure 1 below represents the price-return performance and the dividend yield of the EDHEC IEIF Commercial Property (France) Index (see EDHEC (2009)) from 1981 to 2019 and shows a long-term trend of dividend yield compression since 1981 (mirroring an upward trend in the price-return index) with an interruption during the European real estate crisis of the 1990s.
 We note that over 75% of the index’s total return throughout the period is explained by dividend distribution, which is consistent with the purpose of SCPIs as rental income-generating vehicles.